 “She’s scared to death of prison,” Weaver said.
 “She wanted to take a plea, but not one that included prison time.
 She thought spending 90 days in jail before posting bond was enough.”

 Apparently the family was more than a little shocked that Hall got such a harsh sentence for almost sending a man to prison for what would have probably been prosecuted as attempted murder of a cop.

 “She definitely didn’t get treated fairly,” Weaver insisted.
 “As her brother, obviously it’s hard for me to admit she’s guilty.
 But if she is guilty, the sentence she received was especially harsh.
 We hope to seek a sentence reduction in the near future.
 I mean, this was a nonviolent crime.”

 But it was apparently pretty obvious that Hall was guilty.
 When she called in the shooting, she claimed that the black man fired a shot at her, prompting her to take cover behind her police car and fire two shots of her own in response.

 But the holes in her story quickly became evident.
 The police car’s video system was still working even though Hall hadn’t turned on the blue lights.
 In the audio of the recording only two shots were heard, not three, according to Assistant District Attorney James Moss.

-Three bullets were found, two of them matching the gun Hall was carrying that evening.
+found, two of them matching the gun Hall was carrying that evening.
 However, the casing from the other bullet matched, not a random gun, but the department-issued backup firearm that Hall kept on her nightstand.
 The gun’s firing pin, which would help identify a bullet that was shot from that particular weapon, was tampered with.